What is house property?

 Interest on housing loan:

-If the taxpayer has borrowed a housing loan to purchase or to construct a house property, then he is required to pay EMI to the bank or any other lender.
+If the taxpayer has borrowed a housing loan to purchase or construct a house property, then he is required to pay EMI to the bank or any other lender.
 This EMI consists of 2 parts namely Interest & principal.

-Deduction of interest part can be claimed from the income of house property whereas deduction of the principal amount in case of residential house property can be claimed U/s.
+Deduction of interest part can be claimed from the income of the house property whereas deduction of the principal amount in case of residential house property can be claimed U/s.
 80C.

 Deduction for housing loan interest depends upon the type of house property.
 The amount available for deduction in each type is as follows: